JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/03-Free/01-What-Is-The-Free-Monad/03-The-Original-Free-Monad.md

   {- ) -}        )
 {- ) -}        )
 ```
 The only difference is that `Identity` itself is wrapped in another type.
-So how do we change a value that is wrappd in a box-like type?
+So how do we change a value that is wrapped in a box-like type?
 We use `Functor`'s `map`, of course!
 We'll use `map` in most of `Free`'s instances for the needed type classes:
 ```purescript
 -- easiest one!
 instance Applicative :: Applicative (Free f) where